MartinThoma/MartinThoma.github.io/_posts/2012-02-23-7-mind-blowing-artists-you-didnt-know.md

 <h2>Pavement Drawings</h2>
 Pavement Drawings can be combined with anamorphic art.
 One great artist I've found is <a href="http://www.julianbeever.net/pave.htm">Julian Beever</a>.
 Here is one example:

-{% caption align="aligncenter" width="450" caption="Pavement Drawing by Julian Beever" url="../images/2012/02/pavement-drawing-snail.jpg" alt="Pavement Drawing by Julian Beever" title="Pavement Drawing by Julian Beever" height="300" class="size-full wp-image-15561" %}
+{% caption align="aligncenter" width="450" caption="Pavement Drawing by Julian Beever" url="../images/2012/02/pavement-drawing-snail.jpg" alt="Pavement Drawing by Julian Beever"  height="300" class="size-full wp-image-15561" %}

 <h2>Hand Painting</h2>
 You might already know body painting. <a href="http://www.guidodaniele.com/?page_id=8">Guido Daniele</a> does something very simmilar he calls "Hand Painting".
 Here is one example:
-{% caption align="aligncenter" width="509" caption="Hand Painting by Guido Daniele" url="../images/2012/02/hand-art-guido-daniele.jpg" alt="Hand Painting by Guido Daniele" title="Hand Painting by Guido Daniele" height="340" class="size-full wp-image-15571" %}
+{% caption align="aligncenter" width="509" caption="Hand Painting by Guido Daniele" url="../images/2012/02/hand-art-guido-daniele.jpg" alt="Hand Painting by Guido Daniele"  height="340" class="size-full wp-image-15571" %}

 <h2>Hair Sculptures</h2>
 <a href="http://en.wikipedia.org/wiki/Willard_Wigan">Willard Wigan</a> is a sculptor from Birmingham, England, who makes microscopic art.
 His sculptures are typically placed in the eye of a needle or on the head of a pin.
 A single sculpture can be as small as 0.005 mm.
 Here is an example from his <a href="http://www.willard-wigan.com/gallery.aspx">gallery</a>:
-{% caption align="aligncenter" width="512" caption="Harry Potter by Willard Wigan" url="../images/2012/02/Harry-Potter.jpg" alt="Harry Potter by Willard Wigan" title="Harry Potter by Willard Wigan" height="319" class="size-full wp-image-15601" %}
+{% caption align="aligncenter" width="512" caption="Harry Potter by Willard Wigan" url="../images/2012/02/Harry-Potter.jpg" alt="Harry Potter by Willard Wigan"  height="319" class="size-full wp-image-15601" %}

 <h2>Sand Art</h2>
 It is amazing what can be done with sand. <a href="http://en.wikipedia.org/wiki/Sudarshan_Pattnaik">Sudarsan Pattnaik</a> created this sculpture:
-{% caption align="aligncenter" width="469" caption="Sand Art: Global Warming by Sudarshan Pattnaik" url="../images/2012/02/sand-art-global-warming-sudarshan-pattnaik.jpg" alt="Sand Art: Global Warming by Sudarshan Pattnaik" title="Sand Art: Global Warming by Sudarshan Pattnaik" height="313" class="size-full wp-image-15621" %}
+{% caption align="aligncenter" width="469" caption="Sand Art: Global Warming by Sudarshan Pattnaik" url="../images/2012/02/sand-art-global-warming-sudarshan-pattnaik.jpg" alt="Sand Art: Global Warming by Sudarshan Pattnaik"  height="313" class="size-full wp-image-15621" %}

 <h2>Origami</h2>
 Robert J. Lang seems to invest a serious amount of time in <a href="http://en.wikipedia.org/wiki/Origami">Origami</a>.
 His <a href="http://www.langorigami.com/art/gallery/gallery.php?tag=mammals&name=bull_moose">gallery of mammals</a> is very impressive.
 Here is a moose:
-{% caption align="aligncenter" width="368" caption="Origami moose by Robert J. Lang" url="../images/2012/02/lang-origami-moose.png" alt="Origami moose by Robert J. Lang" title="Origami moose by Robert J. Lang" height="316" class="size-full wp-image-15651" %}
+{% caption align="aligncenter" width="368" caption="Origami moose by Robert J. Lang" url="../images/2012/02/lang-origami-moose.png" alt="Origami moose by Robert J. Lang"  height="316" class="size-full wp-image-15651" %}

 <h2>Domino Day</h2>
 This is not done by one artist, but it should be mentioned: